The Ins and Outs of Getting Released on Bail in New Jersey

 - If real property is going to be posted for a crime with bail restrictions as identified in N.J.S.A.
 2A:162-12a, the property must be located in New Jersey with an unencumbered equity equal to the amount of the bail undertaken plus $20,000.

+4. Released on Own Recognizance (ROR) When a court releases a defendant on his/her own recognizance the court does not set a bail amount.
+However, a recognizance must be signed by the defendant thereby acknowledging that he or she will appear in court and abide by any other conditions imposed by the court.
 If you or a loved one needs help with a bail reduction or any other criminal matter in New Jersey, contact the criminal defense lawyers at DeMichele & DeMichele today.
 We are here to defend the charges against you.
 Contact us now for your confidential and free initial consultation.
 You can also reach us by telephone (856) 546-1350.